prymitive/pumpkin/doc/source/tutorial.rst

 ----------------------------------------

-To get a single entry (posixGroup in this example) from LDAP database we will create new instance of :class:`~simpledir.models.PosixGroup` model, mapped to existing entry::
+To get a single entry (posixGroup in this example) from LDAP database we will create new instance of :class:`~pumpkin.models.PosixGroup` model, mapped to existing entry::

   >>> from models import PosixGroup